Pond Aeration System for Controlling Pond Weeds

 The Perpetual Pond Weed Problem:

-- The cause of aquatic macrophyte (pond weed) growth and algae in ponds and lakes is an abundance of plant nutrients (fertilizers).
+- The cause of excessive aquatic macrophytes (plant) growth and algae in ponds and lakes is an abundance of plant nutrients (fertilizers).

 Pond Weeds versus Algae

-- Nutrients cause growth of either pond weeds or pond algae
+- Nutrients cause the growth of either pond weeds or pond algae

 - Pond algae shade the water therefore pond weeds cannot grow.